 More lately, starting in the 17th century, what we now call the Enlightenment, this spirit/matter division was transmuted into cultural ideology via the marriage of convenience between science and philosophy, which worked out in detail the "classical lines of thought" we pretty much take for granted now as the norm.
 Almost all of the great thinkers of that epoch-Francis Bacon, Galileo Galilei, Thomas Hobbes, René Descartes, Baruch Spinoza, John Locke, Isaac Newton, Gottfried Wilhelm Leibniz, Immanuel Kant, Georg Wilhelm Friedrich Hegel (arranged here by birth order, to give you a sense of sequencing)-were philosophical scientists or scientific philosophers.
 Most of them did keep God as a placeholder in the background of their equations (the verbal ones, I mean) to avoid the often-unpleasant side-effects of heresy.
 But they preferred to found their dualism of animate spirit versus inanimate matter on less deific terms.
-Descartes for example reframed it, famously, as a mind/body problem, a distinction that stuck, metastasized and generally holds to this day.
+Descartes for example reframed it, famously, as a mind/body problem, a distinction that stuck, metastasized and generally holds sway to this day.
 Newton idealized the material universe into a very complex and elegant machine comprising immutable atomized pieces timed by a universal clock, with us standing outside it as transcendent spectators.
 Since one could predict the future (or past) of any part of that machine based on accurate information about its state right now, determinism became an endemic feature of their (and our) universe.
-When it came to "spirit," most of the named figures above preferred a "softer" version of determinism, one that allowed for some degree of what they called "free will."
+When it came to

+"spirit," most of the named figures above preferred a "softer" version of determinism, one that allowed for some degree of what they called "free will."
 There were a few outliers, of course, like Baruch Spinoza whose "heresy" of animating matter with spirt deterministically won him shunning and exile.

 Which gets me to the other term in my title: "willing," the adjective that arose spontaneously in my mind when I picked the noun it now modifies, "the spirit is willing . . ." bromide echoing in the back of my head.
 17th and 18th century thinkers argued endlessly about this aspect of our being in the world, primarily through that "free will" trope, and about whether we have a lot of it, a little, or none at all.
 This is the general framework we inherited for thinking about human agency in a material world-the ghost in the machine.
 I have zero interest in thinking about "will" that way.
-To presume that our wills are "free" given all the cultural forces operating on them is nonsense.
-And to presume that "will" is a faculty of mind separable from the others, which it can control by force, is, well, also nonsense.
-If you don't agree with me now, I hope I'll be able to persuade you of that before I'm done here.
+To presume that our wills are "free" given all the cultural and biological forces operating on them is nonsense.
+And to presume that "will" is a faculty of mind separable from the others, which it can control by force, is, well, also nonsense, a transubstantiation of the Western inclination toward authoritarianism built into the orthodox versions of the Abrahamic religious lineage.